brightfav/1.Linux_Practice_Project/README.md

 ![31 du know how much space a file or directory takes](https://github.com/brightfav/LinuxPracticeProject/assets/107005839/ea3913ed-d56c-46f5-aca7-3490db2fc3f5)

 #### **head**

-command displays the first ten lines of a text adding an option will specify the number of lines to be shown
+this command displays the first ten lines of a text adding an option will specify the number of lines to be shown

 the common syntax for *head* command is **head [option] [file]**

 the image below shows the output of the *head* command with an option

 ![32 head command to see the begining content of a file](https://github.com/brightfav/LinuxPracticeProject/assets/107005839/fa53e02d-33d4-4e9a-8a83-abbccb586d49)

 #### **tail**